 Committe and History Rous Mill & District Memorial

-Hall Committee and Meetings Rous Mill & District Committee Meetings are held Bi-Monthly (Feb, April, June, Aug, Oct, Dec) with our AGM in July.
-Meetings are scheduled for the first Wednesday of these months, starting at 7.30pm Everyone is welcome
+Hall Committee and Meetings Rous Mill & District Committee Meetings are held Bi-Monthly.
+Meetings are scheduled for the first Wednesday of every second month, starting at 7.30pm.
+Everyone is welcome.
+The 2019 meetings will be on: 6th Feb, 3rd April, 5th June, 7th Aug, 2nd Oct, 4th Dec with our AGM on the 3rd of July.

 The 2018-19 Committee are Grant Tait- President Andrew Roberts- Vice President Miriam O'Grady Secretary Mel Towner- Treasurer Simon Chate Bryan Douglas Donna Byer Kat Smith Bruce Worrell Steve Reynolds Lyn Delaney Steve Miller (Ward C Council Rep)